elehcimd/pynb/README.md

 def cells(a, b):
     '''
-    # Sum of two integers
+    # Sum
     '''

+    a = int(a)
-    a, b = int(a), int(b)
+    b = int(b)

-    ''''''

-    a, b

     '''
-    Sum:
     '''

     a + b
 ```

-The names of the function parameters are mapped to command line arguments.
-In the example above, we have two arguments `a` and `b`.
-This notebook is composed by five (5) cells: `[md, py, py, md, py]`.
-At runtime, the parameter values are injected into the notebook as an additional Python cell.
-If the first cell is a Markdown cell, the new parameters Python cell is injected after it.

-Lines whose content is either `'''` or `''''''` have a special meaning: Markdown text is delimited by `'''` and `''''''` serves as cell separator.
-Markdown text delimiters serve also as cell separators.
-An empty Markdown cell `'''\n'''` is equivalent to `''''''`.
+Function parameters are mapped to notebook arguments and are injected as an additional cell at runtime.
+Lines whose content is `'''` serve as cell separators.
+Markdown cells are embedded in multi-line string blocks surrounded by `'''`.
+Consecutive Python cells are separated by `'''\n'''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.
 A Python module can contain several Python functions defining multiple noetbooks.
 You can find some examples in the [notebooks](https://github.com/minodes/pynb/tree/master/notebooks) directory.

 ## Usage

-`pynb` can be used in two ways: as a command line tool (`nbapp`) and as a package class (`pynb.Notebook`).
-The command line tool `nbapp` is tailored for simplicity and is the fastest way to write & run a notebook.
-The `pynb.Notebook` class provides a finer control on parametrization and execution.
+The `pynb` command line tool is tailored for simplicity and is the fastest way to write & run a notebook.

-### Method 1: The `nbapp` command line tool

-To run the notebook defined in `sum.py`:
+To run the `sum.py` notebook reported above:

 ```
-nbapp sum.py --param a=3 --param b=5
+pynb notebooks/sum.py --param a=3 --param b=5
 ```

 Parameters are passed from the command line with `--param` options, whose value is formatted as `name=value`.
-Names are splitted from values at the first occurrence of `=`.
-Values are strings and might require casting to their proper type inside the notebook (E.g., `int`).
+Names are separated from values at the first occurrence of character `=`.
+Values are strings and might require casting to their proper type inside the notebook.

 The default name of the function defining the notebook is `cells`.
 A different Python function name can be specified by appending `:func_name` to the module pathname.
 E.g., `sum.py:func_name`. `sum.py:cells` is therefore equivalent to `sum.py`.

+The options `--export-html` and `--export-ipynb` let you export to `.html` and `.ipynb` file formats, respectively.
+The special output pathname `-` points to standard output.
 If you only want to convert the notebook without executing it, you can skip the execution with the `--no-exec` option.

-#### Exporting

-The options `--export-html` and `--export-ipynb` let you export to .html and .ipynb file formats, respectively.
-The special output pathname `-` points to standard output.

-## Execution cache
+### Execution cache

 The caching system allows you to reuse transparently the Python sessions and outputs of previous notebook executions.
 Each cell is associated to a hash generated from these fields:

-* **uid**: Unique identifier of the notebook.
+* **id**: Unique identifier of the notebook.
 It is either the notebook module name or the class name.
 An additional id can be appended with the command line parameter `--append-id`.

 * **kwargs**: Notebook parameters